danlope-rei/febs/ReadMe.md

 In the `febs-config.json` example above, we are creating our own entry points instead of using the [defaults](#default-configuration).
 We specify the path where our JavaScript and styles live.

-Note: The `entry` paths are relative to npm root directory.
+Note: The `entry` paths are specified relative to npm root directory.

 #### `output` property

 In the `febs-config.json` example above we change the default output path to the Java classpath where a Java asset injector will be able to read for injection.

 Notes:
-- The `output` paths are relative to npm root directory.
+- The `output` paths are specified relative to npm root directory.
 - the `output` path is appended with `<package name>`, i.e., `dist/<package name>/`.
 Use the overrides file if you want to specify a unique path.